vrinek/MTG-collection/README.md

 * Persist cards collection to a JSON file
 * Remove cards from collection
 * Display cards for import in deckbox.org
+* Keep time of when a card was added to the collection

 ## Future features